Arman-Attar/NoteBook/README.md

 # NoteBook

-A note taking app for readers, allowing them to save notes and quotes related to a book they are reading.
+A note taking app for readers, allowing them to save notes and quotes related to books they are reading.

 [Demo](https://www.armanattar.com/noteBook)